ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Menu Toggle Button:** The button to use for the action of bringing up an in-game menu.
  * **Axis Fidelity:** The amount of fidelity in the changes on the axis, which is defaulted to 1.
 Any number higher than 2 will probably give too sensitive results.
  * **Trigger Click Threshold:** The level on the trigger axis to reach before a click is registered.
  * **Trigger Force Zero Threshold:** The level on the trigger axis to reach before the axis is forced to 0f.